skagedal/blog.skagedal.tech/jekyll/_drafts/02-fixing-my-blog.md

 echo "💁 Done!"
 ```

-The little emojis aren't just cute, they help me separate the output that comes from me and the output that comes from other tools.
+The little emojis aren't just pretty, they help me separate the output that comes from me and the output that comes from other tools.